 In this nuclear age, America must have leaders who are wise...and strong... if we are to deal with the Soviets for peace...and not for war.
-The next President will face a situation that is delicate...sensitive...dangerous...and yet also promising.
+The next yet also promising.
 We must have a President who is experienced...tested...and equal to the task.